scheinerman/ClosedIntervals.jl/README.md

 ------------------

-When intervals have end points of type `Float64`, it is possible to construct and operate with infinite intervals.
+When intervals have end points of type `Float64`, it is possible to work with infinite intervals.
 Everything works as one might expect.
 ```julia
 julia> A = ClosedInterval(0., Inf)